The Morning Ritual (Evolution in M/s)

 Eating Simply, Fasting

 This one is a mixed bag for me.
 As someone who struggles with symptoms of anorexia, I am actually currently trying to lean further away from this, though, as I’m including it here, I do see some virtue in it in moderation, and I don’t want to eliminate it entirely (see also: exercise).
-Mindful eating, at least, not overindulging, and the occasional fast can all be healthy and Stoic practices.
+Mindful eating, at least, and the occasional fast can all be healthy and Stoic practices.
 As a slave, I find that moderation (temperance), self control, and anything with physical health benefits are all pros.

 This features in many other philosophies and religions—fasting for spiritual purposes, advising against gluttony (one of the seven deadly sins), etc. In fact, my first experiences with fasting—middle school—were tied to Jewish holidays.